practicalli/clojure/reference/clojure-syntax/threading-syntactic-sugar.md

  (nth ,,, 2))
 ```

 > **Hint** Commas in clojure are treated as whitespace, they are simply ignored when it comes to evaluating code.
-Typically commas are rarely used and only to help human readabilty of the code
+Typically commas are rarely used and only to help human readability of the code

 <!--endsec-->